Compound Risk Assessments

 PHOTO | Compound Risk Assessment Research | 2024

-Somalia Compound Risk Assessment Map (CRAM) - Updated October 2025
+Somali Compound Risk Assessment Map (CRAM) - Updated April 2026

-The Somalia Compound Risk Assessment Mapping (CRAM) is a geospatial decision-support tool developed by Conflict Management Consulting (CMC) to support risk-informed planning for the Somalia Stability Fund (SSF III) and its partners.
+The Somali Compound Risk Assessment Mapping (CRAM) is a geospatial decision-support tool developed by Conflict Management Consulting (CMC) to support risk-informed planning for the Somalia Stability Fund (SSF III) and its partners.

 The CRAM methodology combines multimodal, open-source datasets to generate district-level risk classifications, integrating environmental stressors, conflict patterns, displacement trends, and socio-economic vulnerability.
 It is designed to help donors, implementers, and national partners anticipate emerging threats and target interventions more effectively.